-And casting a broad net is important because Effort, we’ve learned, isn’t something that can easily be reduced to a survey score.
-It’s nuanced—a condition that is comprised of many things with many flavors.
+And casting a broad net is important because Effort isn't something that can easily be reduced to a survey score.
+It's nuanced—a condition that is comprised of many things with many flavors.
 Frustration is different from confusion.
 A transfer is different from a long hold.
 A rep hiding behind policy is different from a rep missetting expectations.
 Until we tapped into conversational data, we were never able to measure the additive effects of tonnage or intensity.
 Does it matter if a customer gets frustrated three times in a call, as opposed to just once?
 Where does it tip the scales from annoyance into actual churn risk?
-Without that field chalked, without that nuance in measuring, we’d never get that from any other method, survey or otherwise.
+Without that field chalked, without that nuance in measuring, we'd never get that from any other method, survey or otherwise.

 When all was said and done, the initial version of the TEI model is based on more than 180 variables together representing thousands of discrete phrases and utterances that proved to be statistically significant in either increasing or reducing effort.

 Armed with a TEI score on their calls, companies can now track Effort levels in real time, immediately drilling into those high-effort interactions that are likely to create disloyalty and churn.
-Coupled with our Effort dashboard, leaders can quickly pinpoint, with tremendous precision, the biggest opportunities for improvement in the customer experience—whether it’s a change to a digital channel like the app or website, a product fix, a call handling process change or an opportunity to coach agents on new skills and behaviors.
+Coupled with our Effort dashboard, leaders can quickly pinpoint the biggest opportunities for improvement in the customer experience—whether it’s a change to a digital channel like the app or website, a product fix, a call handling process change or an opportunity to coach agents on new skills and behaviors.

 Tethr customers will start seeing a Tethr Effort Index score assigned to every call that they process through our platform—and, best of all, this isn’t something we’re reserving for our largest customers only.
 Customers who started with our new Tethr Essentials offering will see the same TEI score on every call they process as well.

 Interested in understanding more about the Tethr Effort Index and how you can gain a better understanding what’s causing high effort experiences for your customers?
 Contact us and we’d be happy to walk you through it in more detail.